-Addiction is a worldwide problem affecting millions of people each year.
-Alcohol addiction is often characterised by compulsive behaviour, which can often cause problems for a drinker’s physical and mental health.
-This type of addiction may cause a long string of other troubles, such as financial difficulties, problems at work, strains on your relationship and personal neglect and it can take significant time to completely overcome alcohol addiction.
+This type of addiction may cause a range of other problems, such as financial difficulties, troubles at work, strains on your relationship and personal neglect which can take significant time to completely overcome alcohol addiction.
+But how long does it take to overcome alcohol addiction?

-To understand how long it takes to overcome an alcohol addiction, it is important to understand addiction itself and the treatments needed to recover from it.
-Mental health conditions such as depression, anxiety, bipolar, personality disorder and many more conditions can be the stepping stone to addiction and this makes it much harder to overcome.
+To understand how long it takes to overcome an alcohol addiction, it is important to understand addiction itself and the treatments which are required to recover it.

-When alcohol addiction is in its early phase, it may be difficult to detect.
-It may be that you are drinking a little more than usual, or you feel the need to constantly drink socially or at home.
-It may also be a response to stress or an event that is ongoing in your life.
-Once the line between casual drinking is crossed, and your behaviour and shame and fear of drinking are impacting your daily life, that is when the addiction must be dealt with appropriately.
+When alcohol addiction is in its early phase or first developing, it may be difficult to detect a problem with your drinking or substance use.
+It may be that you are drinking a little more alcohol than usual, or you feel the need to regularly drink socially or at home.
+Your drinking habits may also be a response to stress or an event that is ongoing in your life.

 - Being unable to limit the amount of alcohol you drink